ppol-5203-2025/problem-set-01-Moe-Hasegawa/question-01/README.md

 ## Tutorial

 This README file provides an overview of the replications materials for the article.
-The R codes used in the article can be found under the folder **Codes**.
+The Python codes used in the article can be found under the folder **Codes**.
 The data that allow for a replication of the data sources used in the articlesis under the folder **data**.
 All the images for the main paper are available at the folder **output**.

 ## Codes